your interest in The British Jigsaw Puzzle Library.

 Formerly known as the British Jigsaw Puzzle Club, it began in 1933 and has

-survived for 75 years despite many difficulties which caused the closure of
+survived for over 80 years despite many difficulties which caused the closure of

 goes out to the previous owners of the Library for all their dedication and